rainforestapp/fourchette/README.md

 **Manual**

-This will give you more flexibility to create before and after actions, though you could also do it with the easy path and cloning your repo, etc.
+This will give you more flexibility to create before and after actions, though you could also do it with the easy path and cloning your repository, etc.

 1. run `gem install fourchette`
 2. run `fourchette new my-app-name`.
 You can replace "my-app-name" by whatever you want it, this is the name of the directory your Fourchette app will be created in.